Radon a deadly hazard for homeowners

 The dangers of lead paint in houses are well documented, but Radon is another health hazard common in homes.

 Radon, a tasteless and odorless gas, is estimated to cause thousands of deaths from cancer each year.
-The radioactive substance is present in 1 of 15 homes, according to the Environmental Protection Agency.
+The radioactive substance is present inside 1 in 15 homes, according to the Environmental Protection Agency.

 “It’s all about the land underneath the homes, so it’s more about the geology,” said Jim Haake, St. Joseph’s Chief Building Official.
 “So it’s the soil or rocks that are underneath, that are in this area.”